-6.5 Configure Management Access
+6.4 Configure Management Access

 By default, all hosts in the LAN can log in to the management web page of the EAP with the correct username and password.
-To control the hosts' access to the web page of the EAP, you can specify the MAC addresses and management VLAN of the hosts that are allowed to access the web page.
+To control the hosts' access to the web page of the EAP, you can specify the MAC addresses and management VLAN (only for AP mode) of the hosts that are allowed to access the web page.